 In the case that the most intensive level of intervention fails to assist a student and progress is deemed unattained, the entire school community (including parents) may determine that a referral for a comprehensive evaluation to determine eligibility for special education be made.
 In addition, the FST is a requirement that must be filled prior to referral for special education services.
-If/when assessment results indicate that students have made necessary growth, they will exit Tier 3 interventions.
+If/when assessment results indicate that students have made necessary growth, they will exit Tier 3 interventions, unless the request is made directly from parent.